 Metabolic Syndrome is also a risk factor for Type 2 Diabetes, heart disease, heart attack, and stroke.

 You should be watchful of your body weight and go through regular blood tests to track any change or abnormalities.
 In case of a shift observed in any three of the above-mentioned conditions, you should consult a doctor who can actually help you.

 What are the symptoms of Metabolic Syndrome?

-Although there are no obvious signs or symptoms of Metabolic syndrome, increased waist size measurement along with the presence of high blood sugar/ glucose level, fatigue, frequent urination and blurred vision are some of the symptoms which when they start to appear in a group of three or more, strongly indicate the presence of Metabolic Syndrome.
+Although there are no obvious signs or symptoms of Metabolic syndrome, increased waist size measurement along with the presence of high blood sugar/ glucose level, fatigue, frequent urination, and blurred vision are some of the symptoms. wich they start to appear in a group of three or more, strongly indicate the presence of Metabolic Syndrome.